|

 of the components of enduring happiness, sustainable levels

-to increase flow, the state of gratification that we enter
+ways to increase flow, the state of gratification that

-when we and the children in our care feel completely engaged in what
+we enter when we and the children in our care feel completely engaged

-we are doing.
-Then a quick survey is offered for participants to identify
+in what we are doing.
+Then a quick survey is offered for participants

-have been universally celebrated across cultures and throughout time,
+traits that have been universally celebrated across cultures and throughout

-along with descriptions and a discussion of using Signature Strengths
+time, along with descriptions and a discussion of using Signature

-in daily life.
-The ambition of these presentations is to debunk happiology
+Strengths in daily life.
+The ambition of these presentations is to

 Participation